ojetton/ec424project/project_markdown.md

                       # update role
                       update_role(plant_code, new_role = "id variable") %>%

+                      # Add dummy variables for all nominal variables
                       step_dummy(all_nominal()) %>%

                       # Mean imputation for numeric predictors
                       step_meanimpute(all_predictors() & all_numeric()) %>%